 H.R.
-4520 will solve this problem by broadening the safe harbor to ensure that REITs that hold land for the purpose of selling timber do not trigger the prohibited transactions tax when they sell that land under specified conditions.
+4520 solves this problem by broadening the safe harbor to ensure that REITs that hold land for the purpose of selling timber do not trigger the prohibited transactions tax when they sell that land under specified conditions.
 While the current rule applicable to rental property includes a 30% limit on capital expenditures in the four years prior to the sale of the property, a 5% limit will apply in the case of timber property.
-This provision will apply to taxable years beginning after date of enactment.
+This provision applies to taxable years beginning after October 22, 2004.